 Terracotta Army History

-The ancient China Terracotta Army has a history of 2,200 years, which can date back to the Qin dynasty.
-Emperor Qin Shi Huang ascended the throne when he was 13, he gives orders for its construction in 247 BC.
+The ancient China Terracotta Army has a history of 2,200 years, which dates back to the Qin dynasty.
+Emperor Qin Shi Huang ascended the throne when he was 13, he gave orders for its construction in 247 BC.

-The construction of the terracotta Army was aimed to protect his power after death.
+The construction of the terracotta Army was aimed at protecting his power after death.
 It was finished in 208 BC.
 Let’s take a quick through the history timeline.

 Contact us via WeChat